epinio/docs/docs/howtos/aws_iam_integration.md

 ## Authentication with AWS EKS Service Account

-For an increased security the policy can be attached to just the Epinio pod ServiceAccount.
+For increased security the policy can be attached to just the Epinio pod ServiceAccount.
 You will also need to create a specific ServiceAccount that will be bound to the staging job with the `server.stagingServiceAccountName` value.

 To use AWS IAM roles for service accounts, an IAM OIDC provider must exist for your cluster's OIDC issuer URL.